 Sonnet 24 examines perception and illusion using the artist as a metaphor.
-In "picturing" his lover, the speaker creates a lie.
-He can paint only a subjective portrait: a reflection of himself.
 Shakespeare's layered words build windows within windows and eyes within eyes.

 Using a scanner, a camera, and light, I manipulated the appearance of the sonnet’s text to reflect its content: layers of visual distortion of words about layers of visual distortion.

 I printed the photographs on small, translucent squares.
 These are meant to be handled and experienced physically, as a way to welcome viewers into the sonnet, and continue the process of visual layering and iteration.

-I'm looking for ways to translate this project into a form more suitable for exhibitions and online sharing.
-The animation above is my latest exploration.
+P.S.
+I'm looking for ways to translate this project into a digital form.
+Here's one exploration. ↓